studerw/td-ameritrade-client/README.md

 ## Required TDA Properties

-The client only requires a TDA client ID and current OAuth refresh token.
+The client only requires a TDA client ID (<em>consumer key</em>) and current OAuth refresh token.
 The refresh token expires every 90 days.
+Note that the client id should not have appended the _@AMER.OAUTHAP_ which is used only when refreshing your OAuth token.

 See the [Getting Started](https://developer.tdameritrade.com/content/getting-started) and [Simple Auth for Local Apps](https://developer.tdameritrade.com/content/simple-auth-local-apps) for help.